tocalabs/toca-docs/src/projects/apps/auth/authorization.md

 You can assign specific Roles in your app to have the Read permission on each page, for example you might have a page that allows managers to approve annual leave and you only want users who have the `Manager` role to be able to view the page.

-If a user does not have a role associated with their user that grants them Read access to the page then when they try to view it they will be directed to a `401 - Unauthorized` if they are logged in or the `Login` page if they are already logged in.
+If a user does not have a role associated with their user that grants them Read access to the page then when they try to view it they will be directed to a `401 - Unauthorized` if they are logged in or the `Login` page if they aren't.

 > N.B.
 If your App contains a login page then make sure you have not restricted access to this page as otherwise unauthenticated users will never be able to access the login page!